bging4/bging4.github.io/_posts/2016-07-22-self_in_ruby.markdown

  => nil
  ```

-So, when you're writing an instance method, you don't know exactly who self will be until an object calls it.
+So, the bottom line is that when you're writing an instance method, you don't know exactly who self will be until an object calls the method.
 But if you're writing the method within a class, you know it will be an instance of that class.